Ryan Cargie, LPC

 Ryan specializes in working with children, adolescents, and adults in the pursuit of mental well-being.

 Having worked with individuals from various backgrounds, I recognize that each client’s story is unique.
-I draw from a variety of therapeutic techniques, but my foundation remains psychodynamic—helping individuals explore how their early relationships, inner conflicts, and past experiences shape their current lives.
+I utilize a trauma-informed and collaborative approach when working with client’s to understand the holistic impacts on an individual’s symptomatology.
+I assist individuals explore how their early relationships, inner conflicts, and past experiences shape their current lives.

 For children and adolescents, I provide a safe and supportive environment to navigate issues such as anxiety, depression, behavioral difficulties, identity development, trauma, and family dynamics.
 I utilize play and other creative therapies to build trust and rapport and further the safety of the therapeutic relationship.
 For adults, my practice is centered around helping individuals better understand the root causes of emotional distress, relationship struggles, and life transitions.
 I believe that healing is possible when clients can access their inner strength, build resilience, and transform negative patterns into opportunities for growth.